Tuesday Sector Leaders: Oil & Gas Exploration & Production, Oil & Gas Equipment & Services

-In trading on Tuesday, oil & gas exploration & production shares were relative leaders, up on the day by about 6.5%.
-Leading the group were shares of Laredo Petroleum, up about 15.4% and shares of Precision Drilling up about 15.2% on the day.
+In trading on Tuesday, oil & gas exploration & production shares were relative leaders, up on the day by about 5.4%.
+Leading the group were shares of Amplify Energy, up about 18.7% and shares of Mid-Con Energy Partners up about 16% on the day.

-Also showing relative strength are oil & gas equipment & services shares, up on the day by about 4.8% as a group, led by RES, trading higher by about 13.5% and Select Energy Services, trading higher by about 12.9% on Tuesday.
+Also showing relative strength are oil & gas equipment & services shares, up on the day by about 4.6% as a group, led by Transocean, trading up by about 16.5% and RPC, trading up by about 13.8% on Tuesday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.